alkoclick/eikona/README.md

 ## Current goals
 - Choose and configure settings based on config
-- Allow sharing with public
+- Allow sharing with public audiences (set up share route and some UUID corresponding to public users )

 ## Tooling

 - Kotlin
 - Ktor for the API server
-- Junit for testing?
-Or something more Kotlin specific?
+- Junit + Kotest for testing
-- OpenAPI for the API specs?
-Ktor compatibility is poor
+- SQL DB for relational data
 - S3 compatible block storage (S3 for prod and Minio for testing)
 - docker-compose for local testing

 #### Pending
 - What toolset to use for permissions?
 Themis looks interesting
-- Use SQL to store object relationships such as file shares?
+- OpenAPI for the API specs?
+Ktor compatibility is poor